jwyterlin/White-Label-iOS/README.md

 # White-Label-iOS
-An white label app with many targets
+An white label app with many targets customizing colors and images